 Give a man a fish and you feed him for a day.
 Teach a man to fish and you feed him for a lifetime.
-Heart to Heart’s volunteers have already trained over 500 medical professionals, who in turn have saved the lives of over 25,000 children.
+Heart to Heart’s volunteers have already trained over 500 medical professionals, who in turn have saved the lives of nearly 30,000 children.

 As we continue to train new pediatric cardiac specialists, thousands more children born with heart defects get a second chance at life.
 By ensuring that our partner sites become self-sustaining, the number of children we save continues to grow exponentially.

 Our impact by the numbers

 by Russian pediatric cardiac teams trained by Heart to Heart.

 across Russia that Heart to Heart has trained to become advanced pediatric cardiac specialists capable of treating any child with CHD.

 on newborns in Russia in 2013 were performed at Heart to Heart partner sites.

 to timely life-saving heart care for their children in the world’s largest country.